 I encourage clients when possible and appropriate to participate both in individual and group therapy in my practice, as I believe this provides greater leverage for change and growth.

 I am a Licensed Mental Health Counselor in Indiana, a Certified Group Psychotherapist, and a National Certified Counselor.
-I have served on the psychotherapy training faculty at Christian Theological Seminary since 1983.
-I have published extensively in the areas of group dynamics, human development, and spirituality and counseling.
+I am currently a member of the Indianapolis Center for Contemporary Psychodynamic Psychotherapy and the Director of Incircle Residency in Psychoanalytic Psychotherapy.
+I serve on the Board of Tri-State Group Psychotherapy Society, the Editorial Board of the International Journal of Group Psychotherapy and have published extensively in the areas of group dynamics, human development, and spirituality and counseling.
 I am an Associate of the A. K. Rice Institute and a Clinical Member of the American Group Psychotherapy Association.
 I received my PhD in religion and psychological studies from the University of Chicago in 1982.